Hans-Joachim Böhme

 Hans-Joachim "Achim" Böhme (29 December 1929 – 4 September 2012) was an East German politician and party functionary of the Socialist Unity Party (SED).

-In the 1980s, he served as First Secretary of the SED in Bezirk Halle, center of the East Germany's large and important chemical industry, and eventually became a full member of the SED Politburo.
+In the 1980s, he served as First Secretary of the SED in Bezirk Halle, center of East Germany's large and important chemical industry, and eventually became a full member of the SED Politburo.

-Described as "The Little King of Halle" in an obituary, Böhme was notorious for his particularly totalitarian leadership style and personal enrichment.
+Described as "The Little King of Halle" in an obituary, Böhme was notorious for his particularly totalitarian leadership style and embezzlement of public funds.
 He was tried and convicted of complicity in manslaughter in the Berlin Wall shooting trials.

 Life and career

 Early career

 Hans-Joachim Böhme was born in Bernburg (then part of the Free State of Anhalt) on 29 December 1929 to a working-class family.
 After the Second World War, Böhme worked as a civil servant in the district of Bernburg.
 In 1945, he also joined the Social Democratic Party (SPD), which was forcibly merged with the Communist Party of Germany (KPD) to form the Socialist Unity Party of Germany (SED) in 1946.
 Böhme briefly chaired the Free German Youth (FDJ), the only legal youth movement in East Germany, in the district of Bernburg from 1948 to 1949.

 Afterward, Böhme became a full-time party functionary of the SED.
 He initially served as department head of the SED in the district of Bernburg and the party organization at the VEB Mansfeld Kombinat Wilhelm Pieck and later deputy department head of the Saxony-Anhalt and, after the states were abolished in 1952, the Bezirk Halle SED.
 From 1955 to 1958, he studied at the SED's "Karl Marx" Party Academy in Berlin, graduating with a diploma in social sciences (Dipl.-Ges.-Wiss.).
 He subsequently served as a secretary of the SED in the district of Weißenfels until 1963.